CrowdStrike/aws-ssm-distributor/official-package/README.md

 For more information on State Manager, see the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html).

-> **Note:** There are two distributor packages available because the falcon sensor for Windows and Linux have a different version number.
-You will be able to target a specific version for each OS in the association parameters.
+> **Note:** There are two distributor packages one for Windows and Linux.
+This was due to the way packages were versioned at launch.
+Starting version v1.0.0 and later there is no difference between the two packages.
+You can choose either package and it will work on both Windows and Linux.
+In the future this may be replaced with a single package.

 <details><summary>Using the AWS Console</summary>
 <p>

 1. In the AWS console, go to **AWS Systems Manager** > **Node Management** > **Distributor** > **Third Party**.
-2. Select either package (It does not matter).
+2. Select either package (It does not matter, see note above).
     <details><summary>picture</summary>
     <p>